slamora/brackets-wiki/Extensions2.md

 There are a couple of problems with the code above:

 1. It's too easy to forget to clean something up.
 Computers are good at keeping track of things.
-We don't we let the computer do it?
+Why don't we let the computer do it?
 2. We can have less code than this, right?

 ## Less Code and Code Hints! ##